 Effective funding must be at the program or product level, aligned with the investments that are defined as part of planning.
 Investment owners have autonomy over their budgets and can further allocate resources where needed to deliver work.
 Governance is where it should be – also at the investment level, where it is effective without being burdensome.
 Investment owners are able to manage their investments across each of the tri-modal realities, ensuring work can be done in the most effective way without compromising oversight.

 The program and product level is also where finance needs to be managed, with investment level budget, actual and forecast numbers.
-That leads to better corrective actions in less time, again helping to optimize returns.
+That leads to better abilities to monitor performance and take corrective actions in less time, again helping to optimize returns.
 This approach is in stark contrast to traditional project portfolio management platforms and approaches that prioritize management to arbitrary schedules and / or attempts to control resource assignments, deprioritizing financial management in the process.